IowaDave/avr-dx/_posts/2024-05-05-a-very-helpful-book.md

 His book comes with access to a rich set of example programs and code-writing aids.

-Tom's book goes "far inside" the 4809 chip to reveal, explain and exploit features that the regular Arduino core library might not make readily available.
+Tom goes "far inside" the 4809 chip to reveal, explain and exploit features that the regular Arduino core library might not make readily available.

 Skimming through a datasheet for the ATmega4809, I see it appears to embody many of the same internal peripherals as those in my AVR64DD28 and other controllers in the AVR Dx lineup.